ash221/RETAIL_PROJECTS/README.md

 # RETAIL_PROJECTS
 This is Vinay project sample
+Distribution and retail projects available
+VinayTech has expertized team to implement project